thomas-roos/aws-greengrass-lite/docs/spec/components/ggconfigd.md

 #### Parameters

 > componentName (optional) : The name of the component.
 If no name is provided,
-> the default is the callers name. keyPath : The keyPath to the configuration
+> the default is the callers name. key_path : The key_path to the configuration
 > value.
-The keypath is a list where each entry in order is a value in the path.
+The key_path is a list where each entry in order is a value in the
-> example: ["mqtt","port"] will return the value for `mqtt/port`.
-All values
+> path. example: ["mqtt","port"] will return the value for `mqtt/port`.
+All
-> below the identified point in the keyPath will be returned in a single
+> values below the identified point in the key_path will be returned in a single
 > `GglObject`.
 If the parameter is an empty list, all values for the componet
 > will be returned.